nehaljwani/team.exiv2.org/book/IMaEA.md

 4. No documentation changes!
 5. We know the test is identical because we do not touch data/test.out.
 6. Eliminate line-ending issues.
-7. Eliminate diff, dos2unix, tr, pipes and other unix hackery.
+7. Eliminate diff, dos2unix, tr, pipes and other Unix hackery.
 8. Binary output support.

 The project proposal is:  https://github.com/Exiv2/exiv2/issues/1215